Q24/hawaii-packages/packages/ngx-oidc-implicit/README.md

 # OIDC Module

 A wrapper for use with Angular on the OIDC Implicit Core package.
-This package uses the statisc methods from that library and wraps them with Observables where neccessary.
+This package uses the static methods from that library and wraps them with Observables where neccessary.

 ## Features